 There are numerous other metrics with which to assess the potential for human exposure to illness-causing pathogens, including other fecal indicator bacteria, as well as direct measures of specific pathogens.

 The Regional Water Board’s scientific peer reviewers strongly recommended the use of enterococci bacteria as a good indicator of human health exposure to pathogens in freshwaters.
+To conform to the results of the legally mandated scientific peer review process, national criteria for enterococci in freshwaters were also used to assess pollution and impairment.

+The results of the TMDL Studies designed to support this TMDL are summarized in Chapter 6, Source Analysis.
+The results of the HUC-12 subwatershed-based Fecal Indicator Bacteria (FIB) and Microbial Source Tracking (MST) data analyses are summarized in Chapter 4, Evidence of Pollution, with greater detail described in the 2020 Technical Report contained in Appendix C.

-To conform to the results of the legally mandated scientific peer review process, national criteria for enterococci in freshwaters were also used to assess impairment but only in combination with other evidence that considered by itself would constitute evidence of impairment and the potential for human exposure to illness-causing pathogens.
-It should be noted that evidence of beach closures alone is sufficient to identify a give reach as impaired or polluted.
+Enterococci in freshwaters was assessed using the thresholds in the binomial tables of the Listing Policy but only in combination with other evidence that considered by itself would constitute evidence of pollution and the potential for human exposure to illness-causing pathogens.
+It should be noted that evidence of beach closures alone is sufficient to identify a given reach as impaired or polluted.
 Use of enterococci data, too, strengthens the finding.

 Evidence of pollution